Best Desserts in San Francisco

 - Must-Try: Cookie of the Month with Toasted S’Mores

 We sure do love ice cream when we’re out looking for the best desserts in San Francisco, but there’s one thing that takes that up just a notch: Customizable ice cream sandwiches.
 Great for us, we can head on over to The Baked Bear anytime we need our fix.
-These aren’t just any ice cream sandwiches, either, they’re behemoths that will take up your calorie count for a few days (or weeks, sometimes we shudder to look.)
+These aren’t just any ice cream sandwiches, either.
+They’re behemoths that will ratchet up your calorie count for the next few days (or weeks – but who’s counting, right?)

-The company originally opened in San Diego with childhood best friends Rob Robbins and Shane Stanger, but has grown outward into multiple locations across California and other states, but that doesn’t stop it from giving us some of the best desserts in San Francisco.
-It’s hard to resist the opportunity to bookend two red velvet cookies with cookies and cream ice cream topped with fruity pebbles.
-I mean, come on.
+The company originally opened in San Diego with childhood best friends Rob Robbins and Shane Stanger, and has since grown to multiple locations across California and other states as word spreads about their sweet service.
+How can you resist two red velvet cookies with cookies and cream ice cream topped with fruity pebbles??
+I mean, come on!

 Best Desserts in San Francisco #8